cytoscape/cytoscape/README.md

 The option `-fae` is short for "fail at end", which allows the build to continue even if unit tests fail.
 (Current unit tests do fail during the first few compiles, but eventually pass.)
 When Maven is done, you can find the application in `gui-distribution/assembly/target/cytoscape`.

+Note that if you want to test the new build with a clean slate, we recommend to remove the entire ```~/CytoscapeConfiguration``` directory.

 ----